mo7amedaliEbaid/weather-TDD/README.md

 ## Weather - TDD.

-A simple project in my journey of learning Test-driven development (TDD), Tests and Clean Architecture in Flutter.
+A simple project in my journey of learning Test-driven development (TDD), Testing and Clean Architecture in Flutter.

 - Weather App.
 - Bloc State Management.